orthecreedence/cl-async/README.md

  - It comes with asynchronous HTTP client/server implementations.
 These are not trivial, and if libevent makes it easier to have an asynchronous CL webserver or client, then hell let's use it.

+The bindings for libevent are auto-generated.
+I'm not proud of the bindings themselves, but because I planned to completely wrap them all along, didn't put too much work into making them pretty and useful.
+They will most likely stay as-is.

 Drivers
 -------